 5. Click OK to save the settings and restart Internet Explorer.

 Google Chrome Procedure

 2. Locate and click the Wrench or Three-bars icon on top-left portion of the browser.
 Then, select Settings from the list.

 3. Once it opens a window, click on the Extensions located on left side panel.

 4. Usually, Google Chrome has empty Extension, unless if you install base on your preference.
 Also on this area, you can find the item provided by "Search Assist".
 Remove the unwanted entry.
-If in case it is not present, you need to find and remove relevant "Search Assist" extensions like Sendori.
+If in case it is not present, you need to find and remove relevant extensions already mentioned above.

 5. You may now restart Google Chrome.

 Mozilla Firefox Direction